-Cucumber water has been around for a very long time – years before the fruit infused water craze began.
+Cucumber water has been around for a very long time – years before the infused water craze began.

 Water with cucumber has been served at day spas and health clubs all over the world for decades, mostly due to its health benefits and great taste.